 Technology has become a double-edged sword in many ways.
 In addition to providing greater efficiencies on the job site and better communication between workers and the home office, that connectedness is increasingly burdensome for employees and management personnel attempting to live normal lives.
 Finding the balance, as McQueen notes, is imperative.

-As you look at your scheduling options for new jobs in 2018, it may be a worthwhile exercise to consider the benefits of downtime; maybe the writing is on the wall, pointing to a more effective, more loyal, more productive future.
+As you look at your employee scheduling app for new jobs in 2018, it may be a worthwhile exercise to consider the benefits of downtime; maybe the writing is on the wall, pointing to a more effective, more loyal, more productive future.